Welcome to the website of the Alliance for Conservation Tree Genomics (ACTG)!

 Conservation and range restoration of ten threatened Fagaceae species in Laos and Vietnam [update]

-Last week, over 50 participants representing local communities, regional forestry offices and national university departments gathered in Laos and Vietnam for our 3-day workshops on training propagation and conservation skills for threatened tree species.
+Last week, over 50 participants representing local communities, regional forestry offices and national university departments gathered at the CIREN center of the French National Research Institute for Sustainable Development (IRD) in Laos and Vietnam for 3-day workshops on training propagation and conservation skills for threatened tree species.
 Using classroom-, nursery- and field-based sessions, we introduced participants to collection, propagation and reforestation techniques, sharing our experiences and ideas on how to address challenges facing tree diversity conservation and sustainable use of biodiversity by local communities.
 Read more on our two workshops, activities and their impact here!

 News July 2025!